-The applicant is proposing the construction of a new 4,150 sq. ft., 18'-0", 1 story, single family residence (SFR), with a 605 sq. ft. garage and swimming pool, to replace a 4,600 sq. ft.
-SFR, with 1,000 sq. ft. attached carport destroyed by the 1993 Old Topanga Firestorm.
-The new SFR has been shifted from the location of the destroyed SFR by approximately 50%, and the development involves the construction of a new detached garage to replace a destroyed attached carport.
+The applicant is proposing the construction of a new 3,208 sq. ft., 14'-0", 1 story, single family residence (SFR), to replace a 2,340 sq. ft.
+SFR destroyed by the 1993 Old Topanga Firestorm.
 Pursuant to P.R.C.
-Section 30610(g)(1) no Coastal Permit is required for the replacement of a structure destroyed by disaster, if the structure does not exceed either floor area, height, or bulk of the destroyed development by 10%.
-Although the proposed development does not exceed the previous by 10%, it does involve the construction of a SFR at a different location on the lot in question.
-Therefore a Coastal Development Permit is required.
-Furthermore the addition of a second structure, that was not part of the original pre-fire residence, the detached garage, constitutes development under the Coastal Act and also requires a Coastal Development Permit.
+Section 30610(g)(1) no Coastal Permit is required for the replacement of a structure destroyed by disaster, if the structure(s) does not exceed either floor area, height, or bulk of the destroyed structure by 10%.
+In this case the proposed structures to replace the SFR exceeds the previous by 37%, and therefore a Coastal Permit is required.
+The project site is located within the La Costa area of Malibu.
+This area is a built out section of Malibu, consisting of a few hundred SFRs.
+The area is located directly to the west of the Rambla Pacifico Landslide, which is a major active landslide.